 As you walk down from the Santo Domingo metro cable station, there is a nice, and seems to be popular, viewpoint.
 This location is popular among tourists but also locals, especially kids.

-Notoriously known to be a dangerous neighbourhood, I still decided to go solo with my camera bag.
+Notoriously known to be a dangerous neighborhood, I still decided to go solo with my camera bag.
 Which might be perceived as unwise.

 Nothing out of the ordinary happened.
 And while being careful, I realized that my presence didn’t raise any particular interests.
 This is likely due to many tourists visiting this area during the day.
 Also, there is a visible police presence at the metro station.